BestTimesToVisit.com Logo

 Funicular de Bulnes

-This unique funicular railway is the only way to access the isolated village of Bulnes without a strenuous hike.
-It's an engineering marvel and offers spectacular views as it ascends the steep mountain.
+This unique funicular railway is the only way to access the remote mountain village of Bulnes without a strenuous hike.
+It's an engineering marvel and offers spectacular views as it ascends the steep mountainside.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.